jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/_index.en.md

 {{% /notice %}}

 ![EduKit Logo](AWS_IoT_EduKIt_Logo-320px_193px.png)
-{{<awsEdukitShort-en>}} is an easy way to learn how to build IoT applications using AWS services through a prescriptive learning program. {{<awsEdukitShort-en>}} helps developers – from students to experienced engineers and professionals – receive hands-on experience building end-to-end IoT applications by combining a reference hardware kit with a set of easy to follow guides and example code.
+{{<awsEdukitLong-en>}} is an easy way to learn how to build IoT applications using AWS services through a prescriptive learning program. {{<awsEdukitShort-en>}} helps developers – from students to experienced engineers and professionals – receive hands-on experience building end-to-end IoT applications by combining a reference hardware kit with a set of easy to follow guides and example code.

 ### Benefits of {{<awsEdukitShort-en>}}
 #### Simplified hardware selection